• Skip to primary navigation

 How to improve Center Point of Indonesia

-There are some good aspects of CPI that offered a glimpse of what it might look like if it was more thoughtfully planned.
-I walked along this stretch of road that had a wide tree-lined sidewalk.
+Some good aspects of CPI offered a glimpse of what it might look like if it were more thoughtfully planned.
+I walked along this stretch of road that had a wide, tree-lined sidewalk.
 This should be the baseline minimum for any road that is built.

-There was a completed waterfront apartment block that looks good, though note the driveway cutting off the sidewalk.
+There was a completed waterfront apartment block that looked good, though note the driveway cutting off the sidewalk.

-CPI would have looked more like a city if they had divided up blocks and have unique buildings on each block.
+CPI would have looked more like a city if it had divided up blocks and had unique buildings on each block.
 Makassar has paid an enormous economic and environmental price to reclaim all of this land, only to build low-density housing stock that is usually associated with outer suburban development.

-Blocks with individual buildings is what a normal city looks like, but it is not how developers who are building an entire new urban area work.
-It’s in the developers interest to mass produce the same housing types so they can lower their costs.
-It’s up to the city to not let them do this.
+Blocks with individual buildings are what a normal city looks like, but it is not how developers who are building an entirely new urban area work.
+It’s in the developers’ interest to mass-produce the same housing types so they can lower their costs.
+It’s up to the city not to let them do this.
 I have written about not allowing a single developer to build an entire city in my article about building better cities in Southeast Asia.

 An example of a new coastal area that is flourishing is the An Thuong area in Da Nang.
 The streets were gridded out by the government, and individual developers have been building on each block over the last two decades.